 See Credit Details Below

 Financial statements provide key information on the financial performance of companies and are the language of business.
 Attorneys must understand financial statements in order to provide solutions to their clients’ problems, including structuring financial transactions and litigating business disputes.
+And yet attorneys often don't have any training or familiarity with financial statements and the story they're really telling.
+This program was created as a fundamental resource for those looking to learn exactly how to read financial statements.

-At this practical half-day event, a distinguished panel of experts will provide a primer for understanding the basic elements of balance sheets, income statements, and cash flow statements.
+At this practical half-day program, a distinguished panel of experts will provide a primer for understanding the basic elements of balance sheets, income statements, and cash flow statements.
 Among other things, the panelists will discuss important elements that all attorneys should be aware of when encountering these financial statements in the course of common business transactions and in litigation.
 This primer will lay the foundation for attendees to pursue more in-depth studies of financial statements.

 What You Will Learn